UPDATED: JULY 28, 2023 | 2 MIN READ

-Yes, annual good checks are covered by Medicaid.
+Yes, annual exams are covered by Medicaid.
 Also, Medicaid offers screenings for common chronic and infectious diseases and cancers, immunizations, and clinical and behavioral interventions to manage chronic diseases and reduce associated risks.
 Counseling to support self-management of chronic disease.

 Does Medicare cover annual physical exams?

-During your wellness visit, your provider asks you to fill out a Health Risk Assessment questionnaire for a personalized prevention plan.
-Your visit may also include:
+During your wellness visit, your provider asks you to complete a Health Risk Assessment questionnaire for a personalized prevention plan.
+Your visit may also include the following:

 - A review of your current providers, prescriptions, medical and family history